Optimal detection of sparse principal components in high dimension: Efficient methods for sparse principal component testing

 Semidefinite programming (SDP) is the matrix equivalent of linear programming.
-Define the scalar product in $\Sy_d$ by $\langle A,B \rangle = \tr \,(AB)$.
-A semidefinite program can be written in the canonical form.
+Define the scalar product in $\Sy_d$ by $\langle A,B \rangle= \tr(AB)$.
+A semidefinite program can be written in the canonical form:

-As convex problems, they are computationally efficient and can be solved using interior point or first order methods~\citep[see, e.g.,][]{BoyVan04, NesNem87}.
-Using SDP relaxations of problems with non-convex constraints such as integer programs is a common method to find approximate solutions.
-Approximation bounds, up to a constant, can sometimes be proved as in the celebrated result of \citet{Goe95} for the MAXCUT problem.
+As convex problems, they are computationally efficient and can be solved using interior point or first order methods; see, for example, \citet{BoyVan04,NesNem87}.
+Using SDP relaxations of problems with nonconvex constraints such as integer programs is a common method to find approximate solutions.
+Approximation bounds, up to a constant, can sometimes be proved as in the celebrated result of \citet{GoeWil95} for the MAXCUT problem.
 A major breakthrough for sparse PCA was achieved by \citet{dAsGhaJor07}, who introduced a SDP relaxation for $\lambda_{\max}^k$, but tightness of this relaxation is, to this day, unknown.
 Our task is not as difficult though.
 Indeed, we only need to prove that the SDP objective criterion has significantly different behavior under $H_0$ and $H_1$.

-Making the change of variables $Z=xx^\top $ in \eqref{EQ:lambdakmax2} yields\
+Making the change of variables $Z=xx^\top$ in (\ref{EQlambdakmax2}) yields

-Note that this problem contains two sources of non-convexity: the $\ell_0$ norm constraint and the rank constraint.
+Note that this problem contains two sources of nonconvexity: the $\ell _0$ norm constraint and the rank constraint.
 We make two relaxations in order to have a convex feasible set.
-First, for a semidefinite matrix $Z$, with trace 1, and sparsity $k^2$, the Cauchy-Schwarz inequality yields $|Z|_1 \leq k$, which is substituted to the cardinality constraint in this relaxation.
+First, for a semidefinite matrix $Z$, with trace 1, and sparsity $k^2$, the Cauchy--Schwarz inequality yields $|Z|_1 \leq k$, which is substituted to the cardinality constraint in this relaxation.
 Simply dropping the rank constraint leads to the following relaxation of our original problem:

 Note that this optimization problem is convex since it consists in minimizing a linear objective over a convex set.
-Moreover, it is a standard exercise to show that it can be expressed in the canonical form~\eqref{EQ:SDPcan}.
+Moreover, it is a standard exercise to show that it can be expressed in the canonical form (\ref{EQSDPcan}).
 As such, it can be solved efficiently using any of the aforementioned algorithms.
 This natural relaxation was originally developed in \citet{dAsGhaJor07}.
-Note that building on an earlier version of this paper,~\cite{dAsBacGha12} proposed a new SDP relaxation to the same problem and derive somewhat larger detection levels at least for the interesting case where $k$ is small compared to $p$.
+Note that building on an earlier version of this paper, \citet{dAsBacGha12} proposed a new SDP relaxation to the same problem and derive somewhat larger detection levels, at least for the interesting case where $k$ is small compared to $p$.